Personal Development (Self-Help) Book Reviews

 My relationship with self-help or personal development books is fraught.
 When I read them, flashes of insight light up my brain, my path comes into focus, and I commit myself to change my life—but within a week of closing the book, all its wise words vanish from my skull, and I am as I was before I pulled the book off the shelf.
 (This is, of course, why you want to work with a coach; you need someone to hold you accountable for making the changes you claim to want in your life.)

-In any case, I read a lot of books, I take copious notes, I bring what I learn to my coaching, and since my clients push me (relentlessly), I integrate it into my own life.
+In any case, I read a lot of books, I take copious notes, I bring what I learn to my coaching, and since my clients push me (relentlessly), I integrate what I learn into my own life.

 Four extraordinary self-help books

-Play to Win: Choosing Growth over Fear in Work and Life: Larry Wilson and Hersch Wilson.
+Play to Win: Choosing Growth Over Fear in Work and Life.

 Wilson & Wilson dig into the key reason why we stop ourselves.
 It is fear that stops us, but fear of things that can’t hurt us—fear of things that we tend to make up.
 They then give a hardnosed pragmatic way to work through our fear.
 Put their practices into your life, and you will do things you didn’t think possible of yourself.